 Dr. Tam received a bachelor’s degree in bioengineering from the University of California, San Diego, followed by a Ph.D. in bioengineering from a joint program administered by the University of California, San Francisco and the University of California, Berkeley.
 His graduate studies, under the mentorship of Austin Roorda, focused on developing noninvasive microvascular imaging tools to study diabetic retinopathy.
 He then went on to pursue postdoctoral training in the lab of Melike Lakadamyali, working on stochastic optical reconstruction microscopy (STORM), a superresolution technique.
 Dr. Tam was recently named a Stadtman Investigator, where he and his staff are working on clinical applications of adaptive optics.
+He is currently a Senior Investigator.

 The goal of our research is to understand the onset and progression of retinal diseases at the cellular level, using advanced optical imaging techniques such as adaptive optics.
 Adaptive optics is a technology for measuring and correcting the optical imperfections utilized in astronomy, microscopy, and vision science.
 When combined with a state-of-the-art ophthalmic imaging platform, highly detailed images of the cells in the human retina can be acquired.